raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 Make sure you don't use any specific paths for your data files.
 Use the `__file__` variable as described in step 2.

-## Check for 'divide bu zero' errors
+## Check for 'divide by zero' errors

 A common cause of failed programs is when a mathematical function tries to divide a value by zero.
-This can happen if you're reading values from a sensor and then using that as part of a calculation.
+This can happen if you're reading value from a sensor and then using that as part of a calculation.
 Always make sure that your program can cope if one of the values returned by a sensor (in particular the accelerometer) is zero.